UltraMessaging/um_troubleshoot/README.md

 until the time would exceed 10 seconds, at which point the interval is forced to 10 seconds.

+The purpose of the SM messages is to allow the receiver to detect transport-level tail loss, and to prevent switches from timing out the hardware-routed multicast flow.

 Expand packet 11873 to see:
 ````
     Lead Sequence Number: 0x00001387 (4999)